World Islamic Economic Forum

 The World Islamic Economic Forum (WIEF) or World Islamic Economic Forum Foundation is a business forum headquartered in Malaysia.
 Its purpose is to promote business, link the Muslim and non-Muslim worlds, and to guide the world towards peace and prosperity.
-The first World Islamic Economic Forum was held in Kuala Lumpur, Malaysia and the 14th and next WIEF will held in October 2020, in Qatar.
+The first World Islamic Economic Forum was held in Kuala Lumpur, Malaysia and the 14th and next WIEF will be held in October 2020, in Qatar.